openthread/ot-docs/site/en/guides/border-router/get-started.md

 open-source machine emulator and virtualizer.
 The project emulates Raspbian on an ARM architecture.

+> Note: The QEMU guide is written for NCP support.

 ## License

 Copyright (c) 2021, The OpenThread Authors.